DUNE-DAQ/dal/docs/README.md

 ### Overview of `tutorial.schema.xml`

 Let's start with a description of what `tutorial.schema.xml` contains before we even look at its contents.
-It describes via three classes needed for a (very) simple DAQ: `ReadoutApplication` for detector readout, and `RCApplication` for the Run Control in charge of `ReadoutApplication` instances, and a third class, `Application`, of which they're both subclasses.
-Open the file, and *unless you're purely curious, scroll past the lengthy header of the file which you'll never need to understand* until you see the following:
+It describes via three classes needed for a (very) simple DAQ: `ReadoutApplication` for detector readout, `RCApplication` for the Run Control in charge of `ReadoutApplication` instances, and a third class, `Application`, of which they're both subclasses.
+Open the file, and *unless you're purely curious, scroll past the lengthy header which you'll never need to understand* until you see the following:
 ```
  <class name="Application" description="A software executable" is-abstract="yes">
   <attribute name="Name" description="Name of the executable, including full path" type="string" init-value="Unknown" is-not-null="yes"/>
  </class>
 ```
-The `is-abstract` qualifier means that you can't have an object which is concretely of type `Application`, you need to subclass it.
+The `is-abstract` qualifier means that you can't have an object which is concretely of type `Application`, you can only have objects of subclasses of `Application`.
 However, any class which is a subclass of `Application` will automatically contain a `Name` attribute, which here is intended to be the fully-qualified path of the executable in a running DAQ system.

 Next, we see the class for readout:
 ```